The 14 most important criteria for winning the Buy Box on Amazon and how to keep your metrics under control

 If something went wrong with the order, an apology for the inconvenience is not only appropriate, it costs nothing and has a positive effect on your rating.
 According to a study by the University of Nottingham, customers prefer to accept an apology rather than compensation.

-Customers often leave negative ratings unjustly.
-You can contest such ratings directly with Amazon by clarifying that you processed the customer concern as quickly and accurately as possible.
+Customers often unjustly leave negative ratings.
+You can contest these directly with Amazon by clarifying that you handled the customer concern as quickly and accurately as possible.
 If you can prove this, the negative rating will not be considered in the dissatisfaction rate.

 In this blog post, you will receive even more tips on how to sustainably reduce your return rate – guaranteed Amazon-compatible.